harp-tech/protocol/BinaryProtocol-8bit.md

 ### MessageType and ErrorFlag

-The [`Error`](#error-flag-1-bit) flag in the [`MessageType`](#messagetype-1-byte) field can be sent by the Device at any time.
+The [`Error`](#error-flag-1-bit) flag in the [`MessageType`](#messagetype-1-byte) field is set by the Device only on messages representing a reply to a request from the Controller.
 However, since information included in error messages is limited, we RECOMMEND restricting error messages to the following cases:

   1. The Controller tries to read from a register that does not exist on the Device;
   2. The Controller tries to write data which is invalid for the specific Device register;